 Since the implementation of Baby Bullet trains in 2004, Caltrain has experienced continued ridership growth every year except year 2010.
 In 2003/2004, daily ridership was under 30,000.
 In 2014, daily ridership exceeds 55,000.
 Peak hour service has remained largely the same since 2005.

-To address the ridership growth short term, Caltrain is planning to purchase additional second hand rail cars.
+To address the ridership growth short term, Caltrain purchased additional second hand rail cars.
 Electrification will be a key in the long run with faster and more efficient service.

 Besides electrification, additional improvements are needed along the corridor to further enhance train performance and capacity post-electrification.
 We urge Caltrain to plan for these improvements now to coordinate with electrification and prepare for future funding opportunities.